VictoriaMetrics/VictoriaMetrics/docs/Single-server-VictoriaMetrics.md

 where `<timeseries_selector_for_delete>` may contain any [time series selector](https://prometheus.io/docs/prometheus/latest/querying/basics/#time-series-selectors) for metrics to delete.
 After that all the time series matching the given selector are deleted.
 Storage space for the deleted time series isn't freed instantly - it is freed during subsequent [background merges of data files](https://medium.com/@valyala/how-victoriametrics-makes-instant-snapshots-for-multi-terabyte-time-series-data-e1f3fb0e0282).
+Note that background merges may never occur for data from previous months, so storage space won't be freed for historical data.
+In this case [forced merge](#forced-merge) may help freeing up storage space.

 It is recommended verifying which metrics will be deleted with the call to `http://<victoria-metrics-addr>:8428/api/v1/series?match[]=<timeseries_selector_for_delete>` before actually deleting the metrics.
 By default this query will only scan active series in the past 5 minutes, so you may need to